Revving up marketing campaigns at Zipcar

 #PiDay channel to celebrate the campaign’s success.

-Compared to other processes that the marketing team has used to organise these campaigns, Wester says that what Slack provided was the ability to communicate in a way that’s ‘more open, less invasive and ultimately highly effective’.
+Compared to other processes the marketing team has used to organize these campaigns, Wester says that what Slack provided was the ability to communicate in a way that’s “more open, less invasive, and ultimately highly effective.”